Solinea/docker-nginx/README.md

-solinea/python
+solinea/nginx
 ---

-Python on a minimal Debian base image.
+NGINX on a minimal Debian base image.

-`solinea/python` is a Docker image based on `solinea/debian`.
-It includes Python 2.7 from Debian stable, along with pip and virtualenv from PyPI.
+`solinea/nginx` is a Docker image based on `solinea/debian`.

 # Usage

 Create a Dockerfile with the following content:

-    FROM solinea/python
+    FROM solinea/nginx